rust-lang/book/src/ch10-03-lifetime-syntax.md

 When we talked about references in Chapter 4, we left out an important detail: every reference in Rust has a *lifetime*, which is the scope for which that reference is valid.
-Most of the time lifetimes are implicit and inferred, just like most of time types are inferred.
+Most of the time lifetimes are implicit and inferred, just like most of the time types are inferred.
 Similarly to when we have to annotate types because multiple types are possible, there are cases where the lifetimes of references could be related in a few different ways, so Rust needs us to annotate the relationships using generic lifetime parameters so that it can